Home

 Notes driven UI

-Introduced chat UI as an overlay above a freeform note canvas.
+Exploratory chat UI introduced as an overlay on the note canvas.

 3-Panel Structure